Inside Air NZ’s divorce from Virgin

 When Air NZ and Virgin Australia tied in the knot in 2010, Air NZ had spent an astonishing two decades trying to establish an Australian presence, by almost any means, and totally unsuccessfully.
 (See a “Quick history of Air NZ in Australia”, below.)
 Even getting regulatory approval for the marriage was tortuous.

-But the Kiwi airline is calculating it doesn’t need an Australian partner any more as it’s doing OK on its own.
+But the Kiwi airline reckons it doesn’t need an Australian partner any more as it’s doing OK on its own.
 A calculated hearts and minds campaign for the Australian travelling public culminated in the airline taking out not only the 2017 award for the best airline in Oceania, but also the award for Australia’s most reputable company.

 That’s right.
 A company with “New Zealand” in its name was voted Australia’s most trusted.
 Fair dinkum.